-There are also opportunities for Healthwatch volunteers to sit on their local Health and Wellbeing Board and The Care Forum board of trustees.
+There are also opportunities for Healthwatch volunteers to sit on their local Health and Wellbeing Board.

 2. Key Issues

 This section looks at some of the areas that will be particularly important to you as a Healthwatch volunteer.
 This includes: